Children of Lir: Legend

 The legendary historical setting of the story is the end of the dominion of the Tuatha Dé Danann in Ireland, and the corresponding rise of the Milesians.

 [2-9] Bodb Derg was elected king of the Tuatha Dé Danann, to the annoyance of Lir, who felt that he himself should have been chosen; Lir did not swear obedience to the new King, to the annoyance of those who had elected him, causing strife, though Bodb sought to appease them.
-After some time Lir's wife died — to appease Lir, Bodb gave one of his daughters, Aoibh, to him in marriage.
-Lir agreed that he would yield the lordship, and form an alliance — ending the strife.
+After some time Lir's wife died—to appease Lir, Bodb gave one of his daughters, Aoibh, to him in marriage.
+Lir agreed that he would yield the lordship, and form an alliance—ending the strife.

-[10-13] Aoibh bore Lir four children: one girl, Fionnghuala, and three sons, Aodh and twins, Fiachra and Conn.
+[10-13] Aoibh bore Lir four children: one girl, Fionnghuala, and three sons, Aodh and twins, Fiacra and Conn.
 After the birth of the twins, Aoibh died, causing great grief to Lir, though he was bolstered by his love for the four children.
 Bodb then sent another of his daughters, Aoife, to marry Lir, which he accepted happily.
 The children were a joy both to Lir and to Bodb.

 [14-18] After a short while, Aoife became jealous of the affection given to the four stepchildren, and she feigned illness for around a year.
 One day, she set out in her chariot with the four children, with design to kill them, and called her entourage to slay them, stating that because of them she had lost Lir's love, and promising them rich rewards.
 However, they would not help, so she drew a sword, but was not able to follow through with the act.
 Next she took them to Loch Dairbhreach and made them bathe, but once in the water, she cast a spell of metamorphosis in order to transform them into four white swans.